 There’s nothing more debilitating than lower back pain.
-The grimaces, groans, and feeble feelings one gets from back pain happen because the area is full of nerve endings that react violently to any injury inflicted on them (like a twist while carrying a particularly squirmy kid).
+The grimaces, groans, and feeble feelings one gets from throwing your back out happen because the area is full of nerve endings that react violently to any injury inflicted on them (like a twist while carrying a particularly squirmy kid).
 If you’ve strained a muscle, there is no real shortcut to healing: You have to rest, ice, and wait it out as your body repairs the microtears.
 But often, back pain is caused not by tears but by tightness or spasms, and these issues can be addressed through stretching.

 These 7 moves are designed to target your lower back.
 In each case, the stretch should be no deeper than a position you can comfortably hold for at least 30 seconds, and should never be so intense as to cause pain.
 Slowly ease into each position, and when you reach a point of manageable intensity, focus on breathing in and out deeply for 30 seconds to one minute.